 Aside from vegetables, I also had a strong distaste for anything coconut.

-Up until recently, I’d been buying Trader Joe’s Light Coconut Milk, but these last few months, I noticed that it seemed to be causing me some digestive and eczema trouble, so I promptly stopped.
+Up until recently, I’d been buying Trader Joe’s Light Coconut Milk, but I then began noticing that it seemed to be causing me some digestive and eczema trouble, so I promptly stopped.

 Anyhow, this new turn of events all led me on a mission to create my own coconut milk.

-- Blend the coconut and water together in a high-speed blender for 30-45 seconds.
+- Blend the ingredients together in a high-speed blender for 30-40 seconds.

-- Strain the coconut pulp in a nut milk bag.
+- Strain the milk using a nut milk bag.

 - Pour the milk into a container with a fitted lid.